 The coronavirus and the infection it causes, Covid-19, has rapidly spread to countries and territories all over the world.
 More than 2.6 million people have been infected with the virus, and more than 180,000 have died in the pandemic so far, according to the Johns Hopkins Center for Systems Science and Engineering.

 When the first cases were reported in 2019 in Wuhan, China, it had not been seen previously, making it a novel virus.
-Thus far, the coronavirus has infected more than 120,000 people, killing nearly 5,000, according to Johns Hopkins Center for Systems Science and Engineering map.
+(Here’s a nurse’s account of what it’s like living in Wuhan during Covid-19.)

-But how worried should you actually be—and what are your chances of getting the coronavirus?
-There’s a lot of mixed messages and plenty of fallacies surrounding the hows, whys, and whats of the coronavirus.
-We asked medical experts to set the record straight by helping debunk these popular coronavirus myths.
+There are a lot of mixed messages and plenty of fallacies surrounding the hows, whys, and whats of Covid-19.
+We spoke with medical experts to set the record straight by dispelling the most common coronavirus myths.